Genivia/ugrep/README.md

 case sensitive searches, remove `\ -j` from `grepprg`.
 Multiple matches on the same line are listed in the quickfix window separately.
 If this is not desired, remove `\ -u` from `grepprg`.
 With this change, only the first match on a line is shown.
-Option `--no-hidden` skips hidden files (dotfiles) and option `--ignore-files` skips files specified in `.gitignore` files, when present.
+Option `--ignore-files` skips files specified in `.gitignore` files, when present.
 To limit the depth of recursive searches to the current directory only, append `\ -1` to `grepprg`.

 You can now invoke the Vim `:grep` command in Vim to search files on a specified `PATH` for `PATTERN` matches: